Submit Article

 Summary

-Champion Management Pte Ltd v Kee Onn Engineering Pte Ltd concerned a procedural dispute about whether the defendant, Kee Onn, should be granted leave to file a rejoinder in a pending civil action arising from a renovation contract.
-The High Court (Foo Chee Hock JC) dismissed Kee Onn’s registrar’s appeal after the assistant registrar refused leave to file the proposed rejoinder.
+In Champion Management Pte Ltd v Kee Onn Engineering Pte Ltd ([2017] SGHC 116), the High Court (Foo Chee Hock JC) dealt with a narrow but practically important procedural question: whether the defendant, Kee Onn, should be granted leave to file a rejoinder in response to the plaintiff’s reply in a construction-related dispute.
+The court dismissed Kee Onn’s appeal and upheld the assistant registrar’s refusal to allow the proposed rejoinder.

 What Were the Facts of This Case?

-In response, Kee Onn’s defence traversed Champion’s allegations.
-Kee Onn essentially maintained that the VOs had been agreed and that the variation works had been completed or at least substantially completed.
-This set up the central factual contest: whether Champion agreed to the VOs and whether the corresponding works were actually carried out.
+In its defence, Kee Onn traversed Champion’s allegations.
+Kee Onn’s position was essentially that the variation orders had been agreed and that the variation works had been completed or at least substantially completed.
+This defence therefore directly engaged the factual issues of (i) whether the VOs were approved/accepted and (ii) whether the works were actually carried out within the relevant timeframes.

 Champion then filed a reply.
-In the reply, Champion pleaded two e-mails that had appeared in the amended statement of claim, using them to support the position that the VOs had not been approved and that the variation works had not commenced.
-The reply therefore reinforced Champion’s narrative by pointing to specific communications.
+In the reply, Champion pleaded two emails that had appeared in the amended statement of claim.
+The purpose of these emails was to support Champion’s contention that the VOs had not been approved and that the variation works had not commenced.
+This procedural step is significant: a reply is intended to respond to matters raised in the defence, and where it introduces new matters, it may trigger the need for a rejoinder to address those matters.

 How Did the Court Analyse the Issues?

-Foo Chee Hock JC began by noting that the registrar’s appeal concerned Kee Onn’s application for leave to file a rejoinder.
-The judge also made an important procedural observation: leave should have been sought to “serve” a rejoinder rather than to “file” it, referencing O 18 r 4 of the Rules of Court.
-However, because the point was not taken, the court proceeded to the substantive merits.
+Foo Chee Hock JC began by clarifying the procedural framework.
+The judge noted that leave should have been sought to serve the rejoinder rather than to file it, referencing O 18 r 4 of the ROC.
+However, because the point was not taken below, the court proceeded to address the substantive merits of the application.
+This approach reflects a pragmatic judicial stance: procedural missteps that do not affect the core question may be overlooked where no timely objection is raised.

-The judge then distilled the heart of the dispute.
-Champion’s amended statement of claim denied agreement to the VOs and denied that the variation works were carried out.
-Kee Onn’s defence traversed these allegations and asserted agreement and completion/substantial completion.
-Champion’s reply then pleaded two e-mails to support Champion’s position.
-Kee Onn’s proposed rejoinder was intended to respond to the reply and to clarify the scope and relevance of the e-mails and the status of the works.
+The court then distilled the dispute into the pleadings’ architecture.
+Champion’s amended statement of claim denied agreement to the VOs and denied that Kee Onn carried out the variation works.
+Kee Onn’s defence traversed those allegations by asserting agreement and completion/substantial completion.
+Champion’s reply then pleaded emails to support the proposition that the VOs were not approved and that the works had not commenced.
+Kee Onn’s proposed rejoinder was therefore meant to respond to the reply’s evidential narrative.

-On the procedural threshold, the court agreed with Champion that leave to serve a rejoinder should only be granted under exceptional circumstances.
-The judge relied on the approach described in Singapore Civil Procedure and on the earlier English authority Norris v Beazley (1877) 35 LT 845.
-The key principle drawn from Norris was that a rejoinder should not be a repetition of matters already pleaded; it should be reserved for matters that must be specifically pleaded and are truly necessary responses to the reply.
+On the question of whether the rejoinder was necessary, the court relied on the principle that leave to serve a rejoinder should only be granted under exceptional circumstances.
+The judge cited Singapore Civil Procedure (Foo Chee Hock JC gen ed) for this proposition and anchored the analysis in the older English authority Norris v Beazley (1877) 35 LT 845.
+In Norris, Denman J explained that a rejoinder should not be a mere repetition and that pleadings should be as short as they reasonably can be while raising the points in issue between the parties.

-To apply this principle, the judge compared the relevant paragraphs of the defence with the corresponding paragraphs in the proposed rejoinder.
-He found that paragraphs 2(a), 2(b), and 2(c) of the proposed rejoinder were “ringing echoes” of the defence.
-Although the proposed rejoinder specified the precise VOs (VOs 1, 2, 3 and 4), the judge considered this merely an amplification of what had already been pleaded.
-The court also treated the word “commenced” in paragraph 2(b) as adding nothing of substance, because variation works could only be completed or substantially completed if they had been commenced.
+Applying Norris, the judge compared the defence and the proposed rejoinder.
+The court identified that paragraphs 2(a), 2(b), and 2(c) of the proposed rejoinder were “ringing echoes” of the defence.
+Although Kee Onn’s proposed rejoinder specified the precise VOs (VOs 1, 2, 3 and 4), the judge treated this as mere amplification rather than a genuinely new response to the reply.
+The court also observed that the word “commenced” in paragraph 2(b) added nothing of substance because variation works could not be completed or substantially completed unless they had been commenced.
+In other words, the rejoinder did not introduce a distinct factual issue; it restated the same factual contest.

 What Was the Outcome?